elastic/rally/docs/track.rst

 This operation is :ref:`retryable <track_operations>`.

+Meta-data
+"""""""""

+This operation returns no meta-data.

 composite
 ~~~~~~~~~

 With the operation ``composite`` you can specify complex operations consisting of multiple requests to Elasticsearch.
 This can be used to simulate more complex application behavior, like populating a search page with custom filters.

-It supports the following parameters:
+Properties
+""""""""""

 * ``requests`` (mandatory): A list that specifies the request streams to execute.
 Streams execute concurrently, operations within a stream sequentially.
 It is possible to nest streams.
 See below for specific examples.
 * ``max-connections`` (optional: defaults to unbounded): The maximum number of concurrent connections per client executing this composite operation.
 By default, the operation itself does not restrict the number of connections but is bound to Rally's network connection limit.
 Therefore raise the number of available network connections appropriately (see :ref:`command line reference <clr_client_options>`).